 - Easy to understand and use, thus reducing training and support costs;

 By integrating HCD we bring the three tracks of Desirability, Viability and Feasibility into 510’s products.

-Feasibility: The possibilities of technology
+Feasibility: The possibilities of technology (within the Humanitarian landscape)

-Viability: The requirements for success
+Viability: The requirements for success (within the Humanitarian landscape)

-Desirability, in Design Thinking known as Empathize: We empathise by co-designing with our users.
-We see this as the best way to understand the problem we are trying to solve.
-To ensure we don’t design from assumptions, we use quotes, insights and input from the co-design sessions.
-These insights are used as a base for a “Humanitarian Proposition” and System requirements.
-We take these humanitarian propositions and ensure they are placed correctly into the “Humanitarian Canvas”, to ensure we always have the people at the centre of technological decisions.
+Desirability, in Design Thinking known as Empathise: We empathise when co-designing with our users.
+We see this as the best way to understand the problem we are trying to solve together.
+To ensure we don’t design from assumptions, we cluster quotes, insights and input from the co-design sessions created by and with end users.
+We make prototypes based on these insights and go back to test them with the co designers to prioritize functionality and or eliminate unnecessary ones.

 WHERE WE WORK